clairefuzzyelephant/clarity-eats/src/blog/koreaDay4.md

     />
 </div>

 PRO TIP: If you're ever in Hongdae, you HAVE to get GOMANGO.
-It's this little hole-in-the-wall counter cafe right a couple hundred meters straight outside of Hongik Universtiy Station Exit 3, next to a flower shop.
+It's this little hole-in-the-wall counter cafe right a couple hundred meters straight outside of Hongik University Station Exit 3, next to a flower shop.
 They have fresh mango smoothies with large chunks of juicy mango and let me tell you, there's nothing I've ever had like it.
 GoMango is AMAZING.
 We returned to GoMango pretty much every single day after this, even though it was an hour away from our hotel by transit, but it's soooo worth it.

 <div>